Tips for buying a road-worthy used car

 Check car details: Request the seller to provide the following information about the car:

 - Registration number (as mentioned on the car’s number plate)

-Carrying out a free DVLA vehicle check will enable you to know what the seller is offering.
+Carrying out a free DVLA vehicle check will let you know what the seller is offering.
 Whatever is specified should match DVLA’s records perfectly.
-In case, you find that some minor details fail to match, then request clarification from the seller o this topic.
-In case you think that you are provided with fake details about the car, then simply avoid purchasing it.
+If you find that some minor details fail to match, request clarification from the seller on this topic.
+In case you think that you are provided with fake information about the car, then simply avoid purchasing it.

-- Private history check: Also referred to as ‘data check’, it is essential to ensure peace of mind on the purchase made.
+Private history check: It is also referred to as ‘data check,’ it is essential to ensure peace of mind on the purchase made.
 You can derive valuable information concerning serious problems experienced by the car.
 This report will provide the following details:

 - Car showing correct mileage

 - Car was involved in any serious accidents previously

 - If money is still owed by the seller on the car

 Check history & MOT: Regular MOT tests are mandatory for all vehicles to ensure roadworthiness.
 Annual MOT test is compulsory for cars having completed three years of age.
 You can carry out DVLA vehicle checks for free and get accurate reports.
 You may enquire the seller concerning gaps if present in the MOT report.
 Avoid the deal in case you find something suspicious in the MOT history.
 Remember, MOT will not be necessary if the car is unused for a long time and statutory off-road notification (SORN) is registered.